23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 But first, let’s talk about stationery.
 It can help you create your pages faster and make them more fun and exciting, so you’re looking forward to opening your journal.

-So here are a few of my favorites that I’m sure you’ll love and find useful as well.
+So here are a few of my favorites:

 - Fineliners.
-These are the basics for every Bullet Journal page, perfect for drawing and doodling.
 I recommend Sakura Pigma Micron, which also comes in a set with different nib sizes, allowing you a variety of line thicknesses.

 - Markers.
-If you want to add color to your pages, you’ll need some markers.
 Your choice will depend on what colors you like.
 My top choices are Zebra Mildliners and Tombow Twin Tone.

 - Brush pens.
 To add beautiful brush lettering to your weekly spreads, you need a good set of brush pens.
-I recommend Tombow Fudensuke since they are smaller tips and pretty easy to master.
-If you’re looking for a larger brush pen and something with tons of colors, you can’t go wrong with Tombow Dual Brush Pens.
+I recommend Tombow Fudensuke since they have smaller tips and are pretty easy to master.

 - Stencils.
 These little helpers are great to allow you to set up your weekly spreads faster.
 I recommend these weekly spread stencils that are built specifically for your weekly pages.